 Fatburger, started in 1952, has become popular by serving good ol’fashioned hamburgers in big, juicy, mouth-watering sizes.
-The self-described “Last Great Hamburger Stand” has twelve Las Vegas locations, including one busy Fatburger restaurant right on the Las Vegas Strip.
+The self-described “Last Great Hamburger Stand” has thirteen Las Vegas locations, including one busy Fatburger restaurant right in the heart of the Las Vegas Strip.

 The only Fatburger on the Strip is the one at 3763 S. Las Vegas Blvd.
-It’s right across the street from the Monte Carlo Hotel and Casino and just next door to the Las Vegas Strip Walgreens.
+It’s right across the street from the Park MGM Hotel and Casino and just next door to a Las Vegas Strip Walgreens.

 If you do the long walk between the MGM Grand and Planet Hollywood, you’ll pass right by it.